snowyu/amforth/trunk/doc/source/TG/Standards.rst

 ....

 The startup code is in the file :file:`cold.asm`.
-It gets called directly from the address 0 vector.
+It gets called directly from the MCU reset vector.

 This assembly part of the startup code creates the basic runtime environment to start the virtual forth machine.
 It sets up the stack pointers and